filtrosofia/filtrosofia/README.md

 - 💎 Scrum Framework and Agile Methodologies
 - 🌍 All types of manual testing
+- ⚙️ API tesing
-- ⚙️ **Automation Testing**: I  can currently perform/execute, edit and troubleshoot automation scripts
+- 🤖 **Automation Testing**: I  can currently perform/execute, edit and troubleshoot automation scripts
 - 🦜 Strong and proficient communicational skills (English C1)
 - 📗 **Currently studying**: "Selenium and Javascript"
 - 🎁**Fun fact**: I have a degree in philosophy that enriches my profile